 So, you are doing amazing momma – great job!
-But maybe some stress has crept into your life (stress up, milk production can go down), your schedule has changed, you had to decrease your feeding sessions or pumping sessions or maybe you just want to do a super boost to your supply.
+But maybe some stress has crept into your life (stress up, milk production can go down).
+Maybe your schedule has changed, or you had to decrease your feeding sessions or pumping sessions.
+Maybe you just want to do a super boost to your supply.

 There is so much flying around the internet when it comes to boosting milk supply.
 I want you to know these things may work for you but the only scientifically shown way to make more milk is to MOVE the milk.
 How do you move the milk??
 (Hint: cue the let down)

 Here are 2 strategies that increase milk supply by moving the milk